 That’s really not so hard, is it?

-If you know you could do a better job of keeping and upgrading your supporters then the Attitude of Gratitude Donor Guide is for you!
+If you know you could do a better job of keeping and upgrading your supporters then the Donor Retention and Gratitude Playbook is for you!
+Six volumes with absolutely everything you need to know.
+I’ve thrown in the whole caboodle — all that I know from my 30 years in the trenches as the leader of teams of development staff and from my years consulting with a range of organizations of different stripes.
+Buy ’em one at a time, or grab the “Bargain Bundle.”
 Tons of tips, templates, samples and resources – plus you get a free 15-minute consult.
 And it’s pennies.
 Why?
 I really can’t stand that you’re losing all your donors.
 Stop just doing things right… do the right things!

 Photo: Flickr, aussiegall